Loving letters across a century:

 There are also countless photographs and other artifacts dating back to the late 19th century.

 The volume of material is large and it will take time to process and publish.
-Reach out if you have questions or feedback.
+Please contact me if you have questions, feedback or are interested in more information.

 I think of you, dearest, with such gratitude for all that you gave me in my life, and all the things beautiful and good that came to me, ultimately always prompted by you and my dearest father.
 It is my greatest wish to be like you, and through all these years you have helped me on this path through your faithful letters.
 It is as if you always held me by the hand as we wandered together, you always ahead.